 6. Don’t allow your dog to become overweight

-High calories intake increases the risk of cancer by development of cells including cancer cells.
-Restricting/minimizing the amount of calories intake by your dog lowers or prevents the progression and tumor development.
-When you’re feeding your pet, reduce the intake of calories.
+High calorie intake increases the risk of cancer by development of cells including cancer cells.
+Restricting/minimizing the amount of calorie intake by your dog lowers the progression and tumor development.

 7. Early diagnosis and treatment